scottcarter/SectionedTableSample/README.md

 Should display a list of all bookmarked content.
 This list of bookmarked content should be locally persisted with Core Data and bookmarked content should be reflected in the 1st tab (e.g the articles and videos should have an indicator of being bookmarked).

 The app should also handle no/bad network conditions appropriately from a UI perspective.

+# Challenge Notes

+I wrote a blog article about this project and included some detailed notes at:

+[Sectioned table example with videos and articles] (http://finalize.com/2015/03/07/sectioned-table-example-with-videos-and-articles/)